triton-inference-server/server/docs/perf_analyzer.rst

 Understanding The Output
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For each request concurrency level perf\_client reports latency and throughput as seen from the *client* (that is, as seen by perf\_client) and also the average request latency on the server.
+For each request concurrency level perf\_analyzer reports latency and throughput as seen from the *client* (that is, as seen by perf\_analyzer) and also the average request latency on the server.

 The server latency measures the total time from when the request is received at the server until the response is sent from the